How to Make a Fluffy Easter Bunny Cake

 Chocolate and Mascarpone Easter Cake

-There is great fun for kids of all ages (going up to 45!) to pinch chocolate eggs and cut a chunk of this fluffy looking Easter bunny cake!
+There is great fun for kids of all ages (going up to 45!) to pinch chocolate eggs and cut a chunk of this fluffy looking chocolate and mascarpone Easter bunny cake!
 I speak from personal experience.

 For a long time, I searched online for a bunny-shaped cooking mould.
-As I am a bit picky and hard to impress with the available offers, I decide to ditch wasting time and make my own shape.
+As I am a bit picky and hard to impress with the available offers, I decided to ditch wasting time and make my easy shape.

 I pulled a sheet from the printer, drew a chunky bunny face and cut around the drawing.
 I’m no artist, but a steady drawing hand and some degree of imagination proved handy in the endeavour.

 Meanwhile, I had prepared a simple sponge.
 After it cooled down, I just placed the cut shape on top and cut the sponge around the paper.
 Voila!
-My cake idea was starting to look like a fun and festive little cutie!
+My cake idea looked like a fun and festive little cutie!

-This bunny mascarpone and chocolate cake created on a Saturday turned out incredibly successful at our house.
+This chocolate and mascarpone Easter bunny cake created on a Saturday turned out incredibly successful at our house.
 The recipe is tried and tested.
 If you are thinking to give it a go, add a few things to your shopping list and start cutting any shape you want.

-As we are getting closer to Easter, a bunny was the obvious choice.
+As we got closer to Easter, a bunny was the obvious choice.
 A chick would have been a tad difficult because of skinny legs, but a massive egg shape would have worked just as great!